 incompatible or sufficiently adventurous change to classes expected to be used

-outside of Mensor itself will result in a minor version bump.
+outside of Mensor itself will resulting a major version bump.
 If you pin the

 version of Mensor used in your project using